RaheelYawar/math-utility/Readme.md

-A bunch of math utility functions useful in game programming.
+A collection of math utility functions useful in game programming.